 1. Sun Protector Sleeves

-Our Guide Heang recommends riding with sun sleeves, these sleeves protect your arms from the sun and actually have a cooling effect on your arms as they wick away sweat.
+Our Guide Heang recommends riding with sun sleeves, these sleeves protect your arms from the sun and if made with quick dry material actually have a cooling effect as they wick away sweat.
 This saves you from applying sunscreen multiple times a day.
 There is nothing worse than re-applying sunscreen mid-day to then have sweat and dust stick to your arms.
-Cambodia has some beautiful red, hard-pack, dirt roads.
-Although we all love to ride them, at certain times of the year they can get dusty.
+Cambodia has some beautiful hard-packed red dirt roads, and although we all love to ride them, at certain times of the year they can get dusty.

 Grasshopper: Mr Heang (Guide, Cambodia) | Favorite Tour: Cycle Angkor to the Sea